buildkite/agent-stack-k8s/docs/git_credentials.md

-# Configure git credentials
+# Configure Git credentials
-This document covers the correct configuration of your GitParameters.

-## Cloning (private) repos

 Similarly to a standalone installation of the Buildkite Agent, in order to access and clone private repos, you will need to make Git credentials available for the Agent to use.
 These credentials can be in the form of an SSH key for cloning over `ssh://` or with a `.git-credentials` file for cloning over `https://`.

-### Cloning repos using SSH keys
+## Cloning repos using SSH keys

 To use SSH to clone your repos, you'll need to create a Kubernetes Secret containing an authorized SSH private key and configure `agent-stack-k8s` to mount this Secret into the `checkout` container that is used to perform the Git repository cloning.

-#### Create Kubernetes Secret from SSH Private Key
+### Create Kubernetes Secret from SSH Private Key

 > [!WARNING]
 > Support for DSA keys has been removed from OpenSSH as of early 2025.
 This removal now affects `buildkite/agent` version `v3.88.0` and newer.
 Please migrate to `RSA`, `ECDSA`, or `EDDSA` keys.